MariusCC/openstack-cookbooks/cookbooks/glance/README.md

 REQUIREMENTS
 ============
-Requires access to Glance packages.
+Requires access to Glance packages and uses the `openstack` data bag item `images`.

 Recipes
 =======